SPDUK/old-portfolio/README.md

 ### Other info

-The width of the blogs container is set up to be 80 characters wide at most, so 99% of code will naturally fit correctly inside the container.
+The width of the blogs container is set up to be 100 characters wide at most, so 99% of code will naturally fit correctly inside the container if you use a code linter that limits line length.

 `!important` is used sometimes with the css, it is used to prevent the styles being reset when changing themes, as bootstrap also likes to use `!important` too, not a big deal, but if you remove it bootstrap will override the styles when the theme is changed.